 Our staff are wearing masks and observing social distancing with residents, wherever possible, in accordance with government guidelines.
 Because we were proactive in sourcing PPE, we have sufficient supplies within the home and access to additional supplies if required.
 We are confident that all our protective measures will help to ensure everyone’s safety and wellbeing under the current circumstances.

 We purchased our own testing kits and regularly test our residents and staff to ensure that we minimise any future risk.
-We are now acting in accordance with the government’s recent decree, that all care home staff must be tested weekly and residents tested monthly using the government’s own tests.
-In addition, staff who have been self-isolating are tested prior to returning to work, as is anyone showing symptoms.
+We also test care home staff on a weekly basis and residents each month using the government’s tests.
+Staff who have been self-isolating are tested prior to returning to work, as is anyone showing symptoms.